A movie review by: Lee Sonogan

 (1988) 1h33min/Action, horror, sci-fi

 The movie is described as a drifter discovers a pair of sunglasses that allow him to see that aliens have taken over the Earth.
 A late eighties film made by legendary Director John Carpenter.
 He is known for such movies as the movies Halloween, Escape from New York, Escape from L.A and this movie.
-Rowdy Roddy Piper, the eighties wrestler in the time of Hulk Hogan was casted as the main role.
+Rowdy Roddy Piper, the eighties wrestler in the time of Hulk Hogan was cast as the main role.

 John Carpenter wanted a truly rugged individual to play Nada.
 He cast wrestler Roddy Piper in the lead role after seeing him in WrestleMania III in 1987.
 Carpenter remembered Keith David’s performance in The Thing made in 1982 and wrote the role of Frank specifically for the actor.
 With a budget of 3 million, the movie made 13 million in the box office.